great-expectations/great_expectations/docs/how_to_guides/configuring_data_docs/how_to_host_and_share_data_docs_on_s3.rst

           class_name: DefaultSiteIndexBuilder
           show_cta_footer: true

-5. Test that your configuration is correct by building the site using the following CLI command: ``great_expectations docs build --site-name s3_site``.
+5. **Test that your configuration is correct by building the site.**

+  Use the following CLI command: ``great_expectations docs build --site-name s3_site``.
 If successful, the CLI will open your newly built S3 Data Docs site and provide the URL, which you can share as desired.
 Note that the URL will only be viewable by users with IP addresses appearing in the above policy.

   .. code-block:: bash

     > great_expectations docs build --site-name s3_site

     The following Data Docs sites will be built:

      - s3_site: https://s3.amazonaws.com/data-docs.my_org/index.html

     Would you like to proceed?
 [Y/n]: Y

     Building Data Docs...

     Done building Data Docs

 Additional notes